 Anti-inflammatory Cinnamon Lemon Ginger TeaJump to recipe

 Nutrition is larger than just the foods that you put into your mouth–it also encompasses the drinks and beverages that you sip on every day.
-Drinking a lot of filtered water throughout the day and avoiding sugary drinks is critical for keeping blood sugar balanced and cells hydrated.
-But many people feel that drinking filtered water all day can be boring.
 This is where tea enters the picture.
 Drinking tea can help you meet your daily hydration while also providing an additional source of antioxidants and phytochemicals that will help keep you well, improve your gut microbiome, boost your immune system and lower levels of inflammation.
 This Anti-inflammatory Cinnamon Lemon Ginger Tea recipe includes some of the most powerful inflammation-fighting ingredients that will help you stay healthy while also making you feel warm and cozy with each sip!

 Making your Own Anti-Inflammatory Tea

-Tea adds an amazingly flavorful opportunity to add more antioxidants to your diet.
-There are plenty of high quality tea companies that you can purchase (Rishi Turmeric Ginger, Yogi Lemon Ginger and Rishi Matcha Green Tea) but there is something calming about making your own, especially during the cold months of winter.
 The ingredients included in this tea recipe have a powerful ability to lower levels of inflammation, as you will read more about.
-The reason that anti-inflammatory ingredients and polyphenols are so important is because chronic inflammation is one of the underlying root causes in almost all chronic health conditions such as cardiovascular disease and diabetes; cancer; and autoimmune diseases such as rheumatoid arthritis and hypothyroidism.
+Anti-inflammatory ingredients and polyphenols are so important because chronic inflammation is one of the underlying root causes in almost all chronic health conditions such as cardiovascular disease and diabetes; cancer; and autoimmune diseases such as rheumatoid arthritis and hypothyroidism.
 The polyphenols are also important for promoting a healthy gut microbiome.
 So, even if you are a healthy individual, it’s essential for improving your gut function, which impacts every single aspect of your health.

 Antioxidant Fighting Ingredients